 How Do I Get A Uniform "Meatball" Texture?

 When I make fish cakes, I typically mash them very gently with a fork.
 That way, I get large chunks of fish inside the cakes.

-How Can I Get Fish Balls to HOLD THEIR SHAPE?
+How Can I Get Fish Meatballs to HOLD THEIR SHAPE?

 What's the Best Way to Cook the Fish Balls?